SuperOfficeDocs/superoffice-docs/docs/en/marketing/flows/learn/step-settings.md

 # Step settings

 > [!NOTE]
 > Many fields have a list of predefined values you can choose from.
-Click the arrow ![icon][img4] to expand the list.
+Click <i class="ph ph-caret-down" aria-label="Chevron"></i> to expand the list.
 Then select a value for that field.
 Alternatively, start typing in the field to search for a specific value, such as a selection name.

 ## Add to selection and/or project